yyx990803/vue-svelte-size-analysis/README.md

 This threshold is even lower in SSR scenarios.
 In SSR mode, the base difference is **15.65kb** but the compnent count threshold is down to 15.65 / 1.23 ~= **13**!

 Obviously in real world apps there are many other factors at play: more features would be imported from the frameworks and 3rd party libraries will be used.
 The size curve would be affected by the percentage of pure component code in a project.
 However, it would be safe to assume that the more an app is over the 19-components threshold (or 13 in SSR mode, which most non-trivial apps would probably cross), the less likely it is for Svelte to have any real size advantage.

+## Takeaways

+This study isn't meant to show which framework is better - it's strictly focused on analyzing bundle size implications of different framework implementation strategies.

+As can be seen from the data, the two frameworks have different sweet spots in terms of bundle size - and it depends a lot on what kind of use case you have.
+Svelte is still great for one-off components (e.g. wrapped as a custom element), but its size is in fact a disadvantage in medium to large scale applications, especially with SSR.

+In a broader sense, this study is meant to showcaes how frameworks are picking different balance points on the compile-time vs. runtime spectrum: Vue performs a decent amount of compile-time optimizations on the source format, but opts for a heavier base runtime in return for smaller generated code.
+Svelte opts for a minimal runtime but with the cost of heavier generated code.
+Can Svelte further improve its codegen to reduce code output?
+Can Vue further improve the tree-shaking to make the baseline smaller?
+Can another framework find an even better balance point?
+The answer is probably yes to all of these questions - but as long as we can now acknowledge that "framework size" is a much more nuanced topic than comparing the size of Hello World apps, this study has served its purpose.